CosmoSIS: modular cosmological parameter estimation: Introduction

 In this paper we present \cosmosis, a new parameter estimation code with \emph{modularity} at its heart, and discuss how this focus can help overcome the most pressing challenges facing the current and future generations of precision cosmology.
 The goal of \cosmosis is \emph{not} to produce new calculations of physical quantities, but to provide a better way to bring together and connect existing code.
-It does this with a plug-in architecture to connect multi-language \emph{modules} performing distinct calculations, and provides a simple mechanism for building and extending physics, likelihood, and sampler libraries.
+It does this with a plug-in architecture to connect multi-language \emph{modules} performing distinct calculations, and provides a simple mechanism for building and extending physics, likelihood, and sampler libraries. \cosmosis differs from previous parameter estimation codes in simultaneously emphasizing this modular approach, and allowing cosmologists to develop in their language of choice and thus leverage the large amount of powerful existing code in the community.

 In Section~\ref{challenges section} we discuss the challenges brought on by the new generation of data.
 We describe how modularity addresses many of these challenges in~\ref{modularity section}.
 We outline the structure of \cosmosis in~\ref{architecture section} and illustrate the \cosmosis features with a number of examples in~\ref{examples section}.
 We propose a model for future collaborative development of \cosmosis in Section~\ref{sharing section} and wrap up with a discussion of future prospects in~\ref{discussion section}.
 Guides for developers and users, and a worked example are included among the appendices.